-I’ve also been experimenting with using my BBQ thermometer when baking meat and poultry in the oven, with excellent results.
+Lately, I’ve been experimenting with using my BBQ thermometer when baking meat and poultry in the oven, with excellent results.

-I normally bake my chicken thighs on the top rack, which really helps with browning and development of a nice crisp crust on the top.
+I normally bake my chicken thighs on the top rack, which really helps with browning and crisping up skin.
 Sometimes I don’t get the colors and crispness I am looking for, so I resort to broiling.
 Broiling chicken thighs on high for 2-3 minutes at the end of baking usually solves that problem.
-Basting the thighs in oil and own juices during baking will also help with browning.
-I normally baste once at about 15-20 minutes into baking.
-This also prevents the top surface from drying out.

 - 2 Tbsp olive oil

 - 4 Tbsp low sodium soy sauce